codelastnight/portfolio/src/pages/portfolio/a-virtual-pet-that-optimally-navigates-your-grocery-shopping--472008.md

   - type: bodytext
     text: L﻿oad in your shopping list onto your member account from home, or use the kiosk to create one.
+    heading: Simple onboarding through grocery membership cards
   - type: bodyfullimage
     image: https://ucarecdn.com/34c860ae-c470-4065-a06b-149029effe87/
     alt: navigation experience
   - type: bodytext
-    text: Active UWB (ultra-wideband) RFID technology allows for centimeter accuracy of the device, allowing for the pet to seamlessly guide you.
+    text: Active UWB (ultra-wideband) RFID technology allows for centimeter accuracy of the device.
+Others can also see your customized pet, creating a unique opportunity for customer engagement
+    heading: The virtual pet guides shopper to items in an optimal route
   - type: bodyfullimage
     image: https://ucarecdn.com/9630466c-c2c4-48d2-b89d-1bc4b45ca177/
     alt: closeup images